emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### Convolutions over volumes

 - We see how convolution works with 2D images, now lets see if we want to convolve 3D images (RGB image)
-- We will convolve an image of height, width, # of channels with a filter of a height, width, same # of channels.
-Hint that the image number channels and the filter number of channels are the same.
+- We will convolve an image of height, width, # of channels with a filter of a height, width, **same # of channels.
+Hint that the image number channels and the filter number of channels are the same**.
 - We can call this as stacked filters for each channel!
 - Example:
   - Input image: `6x6x3`